 ANDREA ORLANDO, MSJ

-Andrea Orlando is an 'intrapreneur' driving new projects from ideation to execution.
+Andrea Orlando drives new projects from ideation to execution.
 She established the CreativePlace podcast and virtual Community Coffee Talks and directs all other communications for the National Consortium for Creative Placemaking and is fostering a community of creative placemakers through her travels to all corners of the United States.
 In 2019 she earned the Certificate in Creative Placemaking, a 10-month, mostly online executive education program offered jointly by The National Consortium for Creative Placemaking and the New Hampshire Institute of Art and Design at New England College.
 Her capstone piece focused on building a community of leaders among women of color.

 Prior to joining NCCP Andrea worked as a staff writer for two daily newspapers and founded a corporate wellness firm serving clients in the food and pharmaceutical industries.
-In her spare time she teaches and performs New York style salsa dance and bachata in the tri-state area.
+In her spare time she teaches and performs New York style salsa dance and bachata.
 She holds a master of science in journalism from Columbia University and dual bachelor of arts degrees in economics and Spanish with a concentration in Latin American literature.